Rest for your teeth

 Colloidal silver has antibiotic, anti-bacterial, virucidal, anti-microbial properties, kills yeast, fungi, and other pathogens and might be available at healthfood stores and certainly online.

-While colloidal silver to my knowledge is supposed to work with similar effectiveness as my favourite salt water toothache remedy, it is incomparably more expensive (although instructions on how to make colloidal silver more cheaply at home can be found on the internet) and may have other drawbacks.
+While colloidal silver to my knowledge is supposed to work with similar effectiveness as my favourite salt water toothache remedy, it is more expensive (although instructions on how to make colloidal silver very cheaply at home can be found on the internet) and may have other drawbacks (one of them supposedly being, with chronic ingestion, a skin condition called argyria [gray or blue discolouration], or the accumulation of silver in various organs).*

 Activated charcoal compress